LleeMcD/Pewlett-Hackard-Analysis/README.md

 Qualifying criteria for the mentorship program are:
 - Current employee
 - Birth year 1965.
-The expectation is that the mentors are more knowledgeable and experienced so they will be qualified to train new employees to fill the open positions as people retire.
-With over 90 thousand people retiring, this does not seem like enough mentors to train new people.
-Expanding the mentorship program to include people born between
+The expectation is that the mentors are more knowledgeable and experienced, so they will be qualified to train new employees to fill the open positions as people retire.
+With over 90 thousand people retiring, this could pose a challenge.

+## Recommendations
+Recommendations based on the findings of the analysis are as follows:
+- Consider expanding the mentorship program to include a few younger, experienced employees.
+- Use the mentorship program as a catalyst for creating a mentoring culture overall.
+- Use Six Sigma Lean practices to streamline business processes and eliminate roles that do not support forward momentum.
+- Provide incentive to delay retirement for productive baby-boomers.
+- Offer consultant positions to selected retirees to help mitigate the knowledge drain as employees retire.